PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       mkdir ~/repos
       cd ~/repos

 #.
-Clone_ PlasmaPy with the following command, replacing
+Clone_ the PlasmaPy repository with the following command, replacing
    ``YOUR-USERNAME`` with your GitHub username.
 This will create a subdirectory called :file:`PlasmaPy/` containing your local clone of the repository.